 "The typical small business has 15 cloud apps, and bigger businesses have even more," said Mike Gold, president of cloud IT solutions provider Intermedia.
 "There's a lot of logging in and logging out, and that takes a lot of time.
 If you lose one [password] you have to reset it, and it's a big hassle for IT.
 Too many passwords hurt employee productivity."

 That's where single sign-on (SSO) comes in.
 These solutions aggregate user login information for the SaaS applications and organize them under one umbrella; as far as the user is concerned, one password now gives them access to everything.
-SSO allows an IT team to monitor access and control security policies from the back end, as well as manage regular password changes and the creation of credentials for new users.
+SSO allows an IT team to monitor access and control security policies on the back end, as well as manage regular password changes and the creation of credentials for new users.
 SSOs are also essential in revoking access from an employee once they leave the company.
-[See Related Story: Best Single Sign-On for Enterprise Businesses]

 Tom Garrison, vice president and general manager of Intel's Business Client Platform Division, said a key consideration for using SSO is maintaining wise security policies.

-"Any company implementing SSO needs to think carefully about what requirements to put on the business users' logon," Garrison said.
+"Any company implementing SSO needs to think carefully about what requirements to put on the business users' logon," he said.
 "It is critical to make that logon as secure as possible."

 Naturally, partnering with any SSO provider means trusting it to be responsible with some of your company's most sensitive information.

 "If you're going to hand over the 'keys' to your company, there's a significant level of trust you have to have," Gold said.
 "You're trusting that company with all of your work apps, company data and potentially control of your cash flow.
 You really need to choose a business that has shown it has the ability to manage this."

 Here's a look at some of the best SSO solutions on the market today and how they can help your business simplify your user authentication and identity management needs.